DomainDrivenArchitecture/lineagos-fairphone/KnownToWork/ESpeak.md

 # eSpeak

-eSpeak can be used as google free TTS (Text To Speach) system on your Smartphone.
+eSpeak can be used as google free TTS (Text To Speach) system on your smartphone.
 Offline is supported, no traking found.

 ## Privacy